 If you're new to The Financial Guide series, we noticed that business management and finance aren't usually courses included in optometry school.
 So, we wanted to help fill the knowledge gap by providing resources that can guide eyecare practice finances without hiring a financial advisor.

-So, you've already created your variance reports and determined how behind you might be in revenue in relation to July of 2019.
-Now, we want you to create an action plan for recovering from the depression in revenue with these few tips.
+So, you've already created your variance reports and determined how behind you might be in revenue for the year.
+We want to help you to create an action plan for recovering from the depression in revenue with these few tips.

 3 Ways to Recover After a Financial Setback in Optometry